Call (914) 422-DERM (3376) or text 914-768-4474

 Commercial Insurance, Uninsured, and Medicaid

-We do not participate with commercial insurance plans, nor with Medicaid, at this office, but if you have coverage through a major insurance company, we will submit your claim for you.
-Visit fees for non-medicare patients typically range from $205-290.
+We do not participate with commercial insurance plans, nor with Medicaid or Medicaid alternative plans, at this office, but if you have coverage through a major insurance company, we will submit your claim for you.
+Visit fees for non-medicare patients typically range from $290-395.
 Procedures are not included.
 If you do not receive a communication and/or payment from your insurance company after 6 weeks, you should contact your insurance company directly.
-We regret that we cannot take on or continue to see patients covered by Medicaid or by a Medicaid alternative plan.
+We regret that we cannot take on nor continue to see patients covered by Medicaid or by a Medicaid alternative plan.

 Some patients may have out-of-network coverage, and/or a healthcare savings account (HSA) to defray out-of-pocket costs.
 Please check with your insurer or your human resources department to understand how these benefits may apply to you.
 We will supply you with the necessary paperwork to help you utilize your HSA upon request.